oumeyma27/tunisianclimatecb/README.md

       $ streamlit run app.py

-    Note: make sure streamlit CLI is known to your system PATH
+    Note: make sure streamlit is known to your system PATH